Parrots are some of our most colourful native birds. Here’s how to spot and where to find these clever creatures.

 (Image courtesy of Annette Teng in line with Creative Commons licensing)

 6. Red-rumped parrot

-There’s not as many red-rumped parrots in SA as other parrots, but you can still see them in parts of the city, such as the parklands and along the River Torrens.
+There's not as many red-rumped parrots in SA as other parrots, but you can still see them in parts of Adelaide, such as the parklands and along the River Torrens.
 You’ll also find them in greater numbers in the north-east of the state.